-Fordham features two residential campuses: Rose Hill, which is adjacent to the New York Botanical Garden and the Bronx Zoo, and features programmed cultural, social, and academic activities, and Lincoln Center in the cultural heart of Manhattan, which features a 20-story complex that provides apartment-style living and great city views.
-In 2014, a modern, state-of-the-art residence tower for 430 undergraduates opened atop the new Fordham Law School building on the Lincoln Center campus.
+Fordham features two residential campuses: Rose Hill, which is adjacent to the New York Botanical Garden and the Bronx Zoo, and Lincoln Center in the cultural heart of Manhattan, which features a 20-story complex that provides apartment-style living and great city views.
+In 2014 a modern, state-of-the-art residence tower for 430 undergraduates opened atop the new Fordham Law School building on the Lincoln Center campus.
 Both campuses are easily accessible by public and private transportation.
 Enjoying the academic and student life of both is easy with the University’s Ram Van service between the two campuses.

 Transfer student deadlines

 • All college transcripts; minimum 3.0 cumulative GPA recommended